arnau/seachess/notes/dive_into_frictionlessdata/index.md

 make the difference when choosing tools and standard practices.

 Even with the points raised in this note, the specifications look well thought through, built on well-known and current standards.
+The [Patterns] section deserves a mention, I really liked the idea and the content.

 If I were in need to publish CSV and had the need to choose a way to do it, [Frictionless Data] would be a strong candidate to consider.